Texiwill/aac-lib/vsm/README.md

 - 1.0.0 - Initial Release

 ### Changelog
+4.5.6 - Update for new Windows VSM Data Files and new options

 4.5.5 - Update to install.sh to create the update.sh automatically

 4.5.5 - added --fav option to allow for using favorites from commandline